 - How chemotherapy affects the blood

-If your red blood cell count drops, a reduced amount of oxygen circulates through your body.
-This can cause anaemia, which can make you feel tired, lethargic, dizzy or breathless.
-These tips for coping with fatigue may be helpful.
+If your red blood cell count drops below normal this is called anaemia.
+A reduced amount of oxygen circulates through your body, which can make you feel tired, lethargic, dizzy or breathless (Check out these tips for coping with fatigue).
 To minimise dizziness, take your time when you get up from sitting or lying down.

 Your treatment team will monitor your red blood cell levels.
-Let them know if you experience any symptoms of anaemia while having chemotherapy.
+Let them know if you have any symptoms of anaemia during your course of chemotherapy.
 If the levels of red blood cells drop too low, you may need a blood transfusion to build them up again.